Hacking Task Confounder in Meta-Learning: Methodology

-For a pre-trained CNN-based encoder, each channel can be regarded as being related to a kind of semantic information or visual concept \cite{islam2020much}.
-Thus, we can use the data representation to learn the causal factors.
-During the training phase, we denote the $N_{tr}$ training tasks as $\left \{ \tau_i \right \}_{i=1}^{N_{tr} }$.
-Suppose that the number of causal factors is $N_k$, then, we propose obtaining these $N_k$ factors through the learning of a matrix $\Xi \in {{\mathbb{R}}^{N_z \times N_k}}$, where $N_z$ represents the dimension of the feature representation, e.g., the output dimension of the encoder $g$, and each column of $\Xi$ represents a distinct factor.
-Based on $\Xi$, we can obtain a new representation of each sample, which can be called a causal representation, e.g., the causal representation for $x_{i,j}^s$ can be presented as ${\Xi ^{\rm{T}}}g(x_{i,j}^s)$.
-Based on the causal analysis above, the causal factors should be divided into $N_{tr}$ overlapping groups, and each group corresponds to a task.
-To obtain these groups, we propose a learnable grouping function $f_{gr}$, which is implemented using Multi-Layer Perceptrons (MLPs).
-Specifically, for task $\tau_i$, we first calculate the average sample $x_i$ for this task, e.g., ${x_i} = \frac{1}{N_i^s+N_i^q} (\sum\nolimits_{j = 1}^{N_i^s} {x_{i,j}^s} + \sum\nolimits_{j = 1}^{N_i^q} {x_{i,j}^q})$.
-Subsequently, $x_i$ is input into $g$, $\Xi$, and $f_{gr}$, e.g., ${f_{gr}}({\Xi ^{\rm{T}}}g({x_i}))$, yielding a vector with all elements greater than zero and matching the dimensionality of the causal representation.
-Concurrently, each element is subject to the normalization operation $\rm{Norm}$.
-As a result, the individual elements of the output vector ${\rm{Norm}}(f_{gr})$ can be interpreted as the probabilities that each causal factor belongs to $\tau_i$.
-In a word, we can obtain the causal factors for each task based on $\tau_i$ and $f_{gr}$.
+Next, for all the $N_{tr}$ training tasks, the generating factors should be divided into $N_{tr}$ overlapping groups, and each group corresponds to a task.
+To obtain these groups, we propose a learnable grouping function $f_{gr}$, which is implemented using Multi-Layer Perceptrons (MLPs) to acquire task-specific generating factors.
+Take task $\tau_i$ as an example, we first calculate the average sample $x_i$ for this task, i.e., ${x_i} = \frac{1}{N_i^s+N_i^q} (\sum\nolimits_{j = 1}^{N_i^s} {x_{i,j}^s} + \sum\nolimits_{j = 1}^{N_i^q} {x_{i,j}^q})$.
+Then, we input $x_i$ into the encoder $g$, $\Xi$, and $f_{gr}$, i.e., ${f_{gr}}({\Xi ^{\rm{T}}}g({x_i}))$, yielding a vector with all elements greater than zero and matching the dimensionality of the generating representation.
+Then, each element is subject to the normalization operation, denoted as $\rm{Norm}(\cdot)$.
+As a result, the individual elements of the output vector, i.e., ${\rm{Norm}}(f_{gr})$, can be interpreted as the probabilities that each generating factor belongs to task $\tau_i$.

-Ideally, each factor in $\Xi$ should represent a distinct semantic, and changing one factor should not affect others.
-However, in reality, without explicit constraints, the factors in $\Xi$ may still be correlated, hindering the learning of causal structures \cite{locatello2019challenging}.
-Therefore, we propose a regularization term to achieve complete decoupling.
-Specifically, we directly penalize the similarity between different factors, which can be formulated as:

-where ${{\Xi _{:,i}}}$ represents the $i$-th column of $\Xi$.
-As we can see, minimizing $\mathcal{L}_{\rm{DM}}(\Xi)$ can lead to a similarity of 0 between different causal factors, thereby empirically establishing independence among distinct factors.

-Note that each task is only related to a small number of factors, and the factors of different tasks can vary greatly.
-It may lead to degenerate solutions in which only a few factors are utilized.
-Therefore, we need to constrain the output of $f_{gr}$ to be sparse and diverse.
-To achieve this, we propose to use the $L_1$ norm with an entropy term to the output of $f_{gr}$: